WormLabCaltech/med-cafe/notebook/notebook1.md

 **MT4866** did not survive the starvation process well.
 Out of 50 or so larvae picked, 2 adult animals remained, suggesting a 4% survival rate.

 These results argue against synchronization by starvation.
 Instead, I must synchronize by double or triple synchronization.

 ### April 27, 2017

 At 4.30pm, I bleached **MT4866** nematodes in liquid.
 With these, I will roughly monitor time to adulthood and I will bleach again once most worms are gravid.
 I expect they will reach adulthood 10 hours later than wild-type worms.

 ### April 28, 2017

 Today I had a committee meeting with Dianne Newman, Elliot Meyerowitz and Matt Thompson.
 Lior Pachter was supposed to be there, but did not attend for unknown reasons.
 We had a pleasant conversation, and they suggested many things, mainly that I should graduate faster, although I have no desire to do so at this moment.

 At 1:25pm, I bleached four strains, **EW15, MT2124, PS4187** and **PS4087**.
+I
-I will double bleach at 60 hours in order to harvest well-synchronized eggs.
+will double bleach at 60 hours in order to harvest well-synchronized eggs.

+### April 29, 2017

+4:44pm: Checked **MT4866** that I bleached on April 27 at 4.30pm.
+Most worms
+were early to late L4, with no gravid adults at 48hrs post-bleach.
+I saw one or two very young adults out of a population of hundreds.
+Worryingly, there were a substantial number of L1-L3 worms.
+I worry that these populations will persist even after the second synchronization.
+If they do, I will have to find a way to pick adults that is not dependent on the vulval formation.